Differentially Quantized Gradient Methods: Abstract

 \section{Abstract}

 Consider the following distributed optimization scenario.
 A worker has access to training data that it uses to compute the gradients while a server decides when to stop iterative computation based on its target accuracy or delay constraints.
-The only information that the server knows about the problem instance is what it receives from the worker via a rate-limited noiseless communication channel.
-We introduce the principle we call \emph{differential quantization} (DQ) that prescribes that the past quantization errors should be compensated in such a way as to direct the descent trajectory of a quantized algorithm towards that of its unquantized counterpart.
+The server receives all its information about the problem instance from the worker via a rate-limited noiseless communication channel.

+We introduce the principle we call \emph{differential quantization} (DQ) that prescribes compensating the past quantization errors to direct the descent trajectory of a quantized algorithm towards that of its unquantized counterpart.
 Assuming that the objective function is smooth and strongly convex, we prove that \emph{differentially quantized gradient descent} (DQ-GD) attains a linear contraction factor of $\max\{\sigma_{\mathrm{GD}}, \rho_n 2^{-R}\}$, where $\sigma_{\mathrm{GD}}$ is the contraction factor of unquantized gradient descent (GD), $\rho_n \geq 1$ is the covering efficiency of the quantizer, and $R$ is the bitrate per problem dimension $n$.
 Thus at any $R\geq\log_2 \rho_n /\sigma_{\mathrm{GD}}$ bits, the contraction factor of DQ-GD is the same as that of unquantized {\GD}, i.e., there is no loss due to quantization.
-We show a converse demonstrating that no {\GD}-like quantized algorithm can converge faster than $\max\{\sigma_{\mathrm{GD}}, 2^{-R}\}$.
+We show a converse demonstrating that no algorithm within a certain class can converge faster than $\max\{\sigma_{\mathrm{GD}}, 2^{-R}\}$.
 Since quantizers exist with $\rho_n \to 1$ as $n \to \infty$ (Rogers, 1963), this means that DQ-GD is asymptotically optimal.
 In contrast, naively quantized GD where the worker directly quantizes the gradient barely attains $\sigma_{\mathrm{GD}} + \rho_n2^{-R}$.

 The principle of differential quantization continues to apply to gradient methods with momentum such as Nesterov's accelerated gradient descent, and Polyak's heavy ball method.
 For these algorithms as well, if the rate is above a certain threshold, there is no loss in contraction factor obtained by the differentially quantized algorithm compared to its unquantized counterpart, and furthermore, the differentially quantized heavy ball method attains the optimal contraction achievable among all (even unquantized) gradient methods.
-Experimental results on both simulated and real-world least-squares problems validate our theoretical analysis.